kubeshark/docs/src/pages/en/traffic_investigation.md

 ---
-title: Traffic Investigation & Debugging
+title: Investigation & API Debugging
 description: Kubeshark as a traffic investigation and debugging.
 layout: ../../layouts/MainLayout.astro
 ---

-**Kubeshark** provides real-time protocol-level visibility to K8s traffic, coupled with a rich query language, a service map and a modern Web UI.
+**Kubeshark** provides real-time protocol-level visibility to K8s traffic, coupled with a rich query language, a service map and a dashboard.

 Whether you are troubleshooting an infrastructure problem, modeling new threats or investigating a security incident, **Kubeshark** can be very helpful in identifying culprits.

 ## Protocol-level Visibility

 **Kubeshark** captures, dissects and monitors all traffic and payloads going in, out and across containers, pods, nodes and clusters.
-You can view the dissected protocol messages in the **Web UI** all the way to the payload level.
+You can view the dissected protocol messages in the dashboard all the way to the payload level.

 ![Protocol-level visibility](/ui-full.png)